-NPS S Categ ory NPS Related Program Description Agriculture Land Disposal Hydrologic/Habitat Modifications Construction Urban SCIT Planning Department.
+NPS Related Program Description NPS Category Land Disposal Hydrologic/Habitat Modifications Construction Urban Transportation Forestry SCIT Planning Department.
 Staff from the SCIT Planning Department includes an environmental specialist, environmental response program specialist, a water quality specialist, and a water resource technician.
-This staff, under the direction of the tribal council and assisted by other tribal agencies (e.g., parks and recreation, utilities, education) is primarily responsible for developing and implementing the NPS pollution control program. x x х x x SCIT Water Quality and NPS Management Program.
-The water quality specialist and water resource technician will lead the development and implementations of the NPS pollution control program. x x х x Bureau of Indian Affairs Water Resource Grants.
-This program, funded through the Indian Self-Determination and Education Assistance Act, provides grants for the collection and analysis of baseline data. x Clean Water State Revolving Fund.
-The Clean Water SRF program was established to provide low-interest loans to governmental entities for clean water and NPS pollution control projects. x x Х Consolidated Water Facilities Construction Program.
-This program was established to provide grants and loans for water-related projects.
+This staff, under the direction of the tribal council and assisted by other tribal agencies (e.g., parks and recreation, utilities, education) is primarily responsible for developing and implementing the NPS pollution control program. x x x x x x x SCIT Water Quality and NPS Program.
+The water quality specialist and water resource technician will lead the development and implementations of the NPS pollution control program. x x x x x x Bureau of Indian Affairs Water Resource Grants.
+This program, funded through the Indian Self-Determination and Education Assistance Act, provides grants for the collection and analysis of baseline data. x x Clean Water State Revolving Fund.
+The Clean Water SRF program was established to provide low-interest loans to governmental entities for clean water and NPS pollution control projects. x x x Consolidated Water Facilities Construction Program.
+This program was established to provide grants and loans for water- related projects.
 The amount of funds available is dependent on the amount appropriated by the legislature and the amount of funds previously awarded. x Corps of Engineers Section 404 Dredge and Fill Permit Program.
 This program regulates the discharge of fill or dredged material into lakes, rivers, and wetlands. x